“What are you steeped in?”—Jocelyn K. Glei

 The truly amazing thing is that if you were able to change the pattern of one single leaf on a cellular level, you’d be able to change the entire plant.
 One precise application of effort would be exponential in impact.

 When we approach our work fractally, we realize that we ourselves are the basic fractal unit of everything we touch.
 The same patterns that show up within ourselves have a way of showing up in everything we do.
+The same is true of each of the individuals we collaborate with.
 This happens regardless of whether we think at a fractal level, but if we understand this truth and are intentional about it, we can use it to our advantage.

 Working fractally is all about alignment, a principle you will see repeated often throughout this book.
 When we align who we are with our contribution to others, when we align what we need with what we desire, when we align our goals to the goals of our teams, customers, and collaborators, these all help us create systems that function fractally.